rafaelsudbrackzimmermann/-MachineLearning/README.md

 **The Solution:**
 Our team developed a predictive model tailored to the specific energy patterns of 5G networks.
 We segmented our approach into three key objectives to handle different scenarios: direct forecasting for known base stations, generalization for new stations with similar configurations, and broad generalization for entirely new configurations.
 We employed advanced data processing techniques, a Mixture of Experts approach, and an ensemble of Ridge Regression and XGBoost models to enhance prediction accuracy.

-**Impact:**
-Our findings and methodologies were compiled into a research paper that has been published, contributing to the broader understanding of energy management in 5G networks.
-[Paper](https://github.com/ITU-AI-ML-in-5G-Challenge/-3-Place-Solution-5G-Energy-Consumption-Modelling-Challenge/blob/main/ITUJ-2024-0022.R2_APR_TSB_EDIT.pdf)

 **Competition Results:**
 - **WMAPE**: 0.069 (Ranked 3st)